-Ohiopyle State Park Ferncliff Peninsula Professional Review and Guide
+Ohiopyle State Park Ferncliff Peninsula Professional Guide

 "This hike winds through Ohiopyle State Park’s Ferncliff Natural Area, a hundred-acre peninsula that’s a National Natural Landmark.
 You’ll likely see kayakers and rafters churning through rapids, get a bird’s-eye view of the Yough from an old railroad bridge, and wander almost under the 30-foot Cucumber Falls.